v7.0.354

 This command retrieves the object ID of your App Service’s managed identity. - Grant access to Key Vault Secret User (providing read-only access to secrets) by running the command:

-az role assignment create --assignee “object ID” --role “Key Vault Secrets User” --scope “/subscriptions/<subscription ID of key vault>/resourceGroups/<name of vault resource group> /providers/Microsoft.KeyVault/vaults/<vault name>”
+az role assignment create --assignee “object ID” --role “Key Vault Secrets User” --scope “/subscriptions/<subscription ID of key vault>/resourceGroups/<name of vault resource group> /providers/Microsoft.KeyVault/vaults/<vault name>” - Once this command runs successfully, the user will have permission to read data from the vault.

 Step 17: If you are not using Azure Vault, then navigate to the homepage of eViewer7AddinWeb, and go to App Services to add environment variables.